subhyde/React-Native-Toasted/README.md

 - And much more!

 ## Behind the Scenes
 For those keen on implementing a similar concept in your projects, I've documented the intricacies in a comprehensive Medium article.
-Dive into the details, understanding the construction process from line to line. 🍞✨
+Dive into the details, understanding the construction process from line to line.
+[View it here](https://medium.com/@ethanprjohnson/how-to-create-a-modern-react-native-toast-module-53017dd832b7) 🍞✨